LINCS-pipelines/nl_rnaseq/README.md

 source("process_neurolincs_data.R")
 ```

+You can also open the R code by clicking the file named "process_neurolincs_data.R" from the files panel in the bottom-right of your window.
+Once you see the code appears in the top-left window, you can select the whole code (Ctrl+A) and click "Run" at the top of your window or just press Ctrl+Enter.

-You can just run the pipeline for the given dataset ("LDS-1398").
+You can run this pipeline for the given dataset ("LDS-1398").
 The pipeline will generate the signature data and save the data as .csv file in the working directory.

 ---